fhsinchy/the-docker-handbook/composing-projects-using-docker-compose.md

 There are a few ways of starting services defined in a YAML file.
 The first command that you'll learn about is the `up` command.
 The `up` command builds any missing images, creates containers and starts them in one go.

-Before you execute the command though, make sure you've open your terminal in the same directory where the `docker-compose.yaml` file is.
+Before you execute the command though, make sure you've opened your terminal in the same directory where the `docker-compose.yaml` file is.
 This is very important for every `docker-compose` command you execute.

 ```text
 docker-compose --file docker-compose.yaml up --detach